 - 3.4 Settlement boundaries identify the area in which development is likely to be considered acceptable.
-These boundaries will reflect the extent of the main built up area, planning permissions and site allocations. - 3.5 As part of Local Plan Part 2 the existing rural settlement boundaries were reviewed and updated and boundaries for two of the main settlements have been established (the Farnham Neighbourhood Plan and Haslemere Neighbourhood Plan specify the settlement boundaries for those settlements.8 - 3.6 It is acknowledged that some of the existing settlement boundaries are for settlements in parishes without specified housing allocations established through Local Plan Part 1.
+These boundaries will reflect the extent of the main built up area, planning permissions and site allocations. - 3.5 As part of Local Plan Part 2 the existing rural settlement boundaries were reviewed and updated and boundaries for three two of the main settlements have been established (the Farnham's Neighbourhood Plan and Haslemere Neighbourhood Plan specifiesy the built up area settlement boundaryies for thatose town settlements)6. - 3.6 It is acknowledged that some of the existing settlement boundaries are for settlements in parishes without specified housing allocations established through Local Plan Part 1.

 However, these areas could still contribute to meeting housing needs through windfall development. - 3.7 For settlements where the Parish or Town Council is carrying out the site allocations through its Neighbourhood Plan, any amendments to the settlement boundaries and, where relevant, Green Belt boundaries, in Local Plan Part 2 are factual updates only.
-The Parish or Town Council may review the boundary as part of the Neighbourhood Plan to include further factual updates and site allocations.
-Where a Neighbourhood Plan has been made with a revised settlement boundary after the adoption of LPP2, the settlement boundary within the Neighbourhood Plan will replace the settlement boundary within LPP2 on the Adopted Policies Map.
+The Parish or Town Council may then decide to review the boundary as part of the Neighbourhood Plan to include further factual updates and site allocations.
+Where a Neighbourhood Plan is adopted with a revised settlement boundary after the adoption of

-8 For the methodology of the settlement boundaries review, please see the Settlement Boundaries Topic Paper.
+6 For the methodology of the settlement boundaries review, please see the Settlement Boundaries Topic Paper.